MonoGame/MonoGame/Documentation/articles/getting_started/0_getting_started.md

 # Getting Started

-This section walks you through the basics of MonoGame and helps you create your first game.

 To get started, first, select the toolset and operating system you will be working with to create your first MonoGame project and then continue your journey to understand the basic layout of a MonoGame project.

 By the end of this tutorial set, you will have a working project to start building from for your target platform and be ready to tackle your next steps.